 - A certified (by a lawyer or notary public) copy of your diploma must be provided plus an original letter from the Dean of the university certifying your graduation and the date of graduation.

 - Demonstrated ability to communicate and write in English.
-If the applicant has spent less than 3 years at an English language post-secondary institution, the applicant will be required to demonstrate ability to communicate and write in English (i.e. minimum paper based TOEFL of 600, or computer-based TOEFL minimum of 100; IELTS score minimum of 7.5).
+If the applicant has spent fewer than three years at an English language post-secondary institution, the applicant will be required to demonstrate an ability to communicate and write in English (i.e. minimum paper-based TOEFL of 600, or computer-based TOEFL minimum of 100; IELTS score minimum of 7.5).

 Please note: Given that the number of applicants exceeds the number of positions available, a record that satisfies the minimum requirements does not guarantee admission to the program.